Kyrgyzstan–Pakistan relations

-Pakistan formally consummated diplomatic ties with Kyrgyzstan on May 10, 1992, although relations were initially founded on December 20, 1991, shortly after Kyrgyzstan became independent of the Soviet Union.
+Pakistan formally established diplomatic ties with Kyrgyzstan on May 10, 1992, although relations were initially forged on December 20, 1991, shortly after Kyrgyzstan became independent of the Soviet Union.
 Consequently, Pakistan opened its diplomatic outpost in Bishkek in 1995.
+Both countries maintain embassies in each other's capitals.

 Both nations are members of the same regional polity while being simultaneously affiliated with significant organizations like the United Nations (UN), Shanghai Cooperation Organisation (SCO), Economic Cooperation Organization (ECO), Organization of Islamic Cooperation (OIC) and G-77 among others.

 At the same time, they are even signatories of numerous Agreements, MoUs, Treaties & Protocols.
 These broadly encompass the reciprocal promotion and protection of investment, cooperation in academics, avoidance of double taxation, air services and bilateral political consultations between the respective Ministries of Foreign Affairs.

 In 1991, both countries signed an agreement for the promotion and expansion of economic and cultural ties.
 They share cultural affinity with the Mughal Empire whose founder - Zaheer ud Din Babur - was born in the territory that today forms Kyrgyzstan's Osh region/oblast.